Fabry disease is a metabolic disorder

 There is no cure for Fabry disease.
 There is a medication to treat the condition.
 The medication works as an enzyme replacement.
 It is given through an IV at regular intervals.

 The kidneys may be damaged from blood flow problems.
-They may require: Angiotensin-converting enzyme (ACE) inhibitor and/or an angiotensin receptor blocker—to stabilize kidney functionHemodialysis—if the kidneys are not able to function fullyKidney transplantation—if kidney failure has occurred
+They may require: Angiotensin-converting enzyme (ACE) inhibitors and/or an angiotensin receptor blockers (ARBs)—to stabilize kidney functionHemodialysis—if the kidneys are not able to function fullyKidney transplantation—if kidney failure has occurred

 There is no known way to prevent Fabry disease.
 Consider genetic counseling if you have Fabry disease or have a family history of the disorder.
 The counselor can show you the risk of passing the condition on to your child.